entropyxyz/sdk/dev/README.md

   - `dev/bin/generate-types.sh`
   - `dev/bin/spin-down.sh two-nodes`
 - [ ] run `yarn tsc` just to make sure that went "okay" or as okay as it can be. generated types are ignored in tsc check but are used in project (kind of not really if you fix it frankie will love you and that will secure you a seat at her round table)
-- [ ] fix crate renamings etc in sdk
+- [ ] fix crate renaming etc in sdk
 - [ ] run `yarn test`
 - [ ] push up and PR